-Over the course of three months, a practicing iOS nerd (and skilled instructor) will teach you the ins-and-outs of iOS app development using Xcode 5 and a whole lot of Objective-C. At the end of the class you’ll have the skills to create beautiful, fully functional iOS apps and the foundation to pursue building Mac apps as well.
+Over the course of three months, a practicing iOS nerd (and skilled instructor) will teach you the ins-and-outs of iOS app development using Xcode, Objective-C and Apple's new programming language, Swift.
+At the end of the class you’ll have the skills to create beautiful, fully functional iOS apps and the foundation to pursue building Mac apps as well.

 The best part: we’ll help you get a job offer as a mobile developer when you graduate.
 Don’t know any code?
 Don’t worry.
 Our proven teachers and process will take you from zero to hero and mentor you into a professional junior-level programmer.

 Build testable mobile app prototypes quickly